 Figure 2 depicts female enrolment in the four selected programmes that appeared to attract more students than others.
 It is clear from Figure 2 that both LLB and BA (Ed) programmes attracted roughly equal female students up to the year 1999.
 This trend, was however, considerably altered beginning the year 2000, where more female students were admitted in the BA (Ed) than in the LLB programme.
-The reason for this expansion could be linked to the impact of the Education Sector Development Programme (ESDP) in which Primary Education Development Programme (SEDP) occupied top priorities in the overall programme implementation.
+The reason for this expansion could be linked to the impact of the Education Sector Development Programme (ESDP) in which Primary Education Development Programme (PEDP) and Secondary Education Development Programme (SEDP) occupied top priorities in the overall programme implementation.
 Part of the programme execution was geared towards enhancing capacity building in which teachers were required to pursue further training under the sponsorship of the Ministry of Education and Vocational Training (MoEVT).
 Inexorably, it is not irrational to argue that the impacts of such reforms were reflected in the enrolment expansion at the OUT.
 BA Social Work and BA Sociology programmes have shown gender parity in admission than other degree programmes for the last six years.
 For instance in 2011/12 the percentages of female students enrolled in BA Social Work and BA Sociology programmes, respectively were 46.4% and 42.3%.

-Table 2 gives the percentage of female students in various undergraduate programmes from the year 1994 up to 2013/14.
-The first thing worth noting is that the average female enrolment for all undergraduate programmes remains well below a quarter of the total enrolment over the last 20 years.
+Table 2 gives the percentage of female students in various undergraduate programmes from the year 1994 up to 2014/15.
+The first thing worth noting is that the average female enrolment for all undergraduate programmes remains well below a quarter of the total enrolment over the last 22 years except in 2014/15 in which the average female enrolment was 60.7.
 It is, however, intriguing to spot that between 1994 and 2006, more female students joined in programmes that contain education component.
 Some of the reasons for this enrolment trend have been elucidated in the earlier paragraphs and in particular, the role of PEDP and SEDP cannot be overemphasized.
-This trend was overturned in 2006 whereby more female students chose to pursue BA (Social Work) and BA (Sociology) and consistently maintained the same path for the academic year 2007 to 2013/2014.
-In the meantime, the lowest percentage of female (12.40%) was registered in the B.Sc.
-(ICT) programme.
+This trend was overturned in 2006 whereby more female students chose to pursue BA (Social Work) and BA (Sociology) and consistently maintained the same path for the academic year 2007 to 2014/2015.
+In the meantime, the lowest percentage of female (13.3%) was registered in the BA (NRAM) programme.

-All in all, during the last twenty one years, about 49.8% of enrolled students have been studying the degree in education; 15.6% have been enrolled in LLB programme; about 13.0% in Business management; 14.6% in Arts and Social Sciences; and 7.0% in sciences.
-Strictly speaking, over 80.0% of undergraduate students at the OUT are studying for degrees in three major fields of Education, Law as well as Arts and Social Sciences.
+All in all, during the last twenty two years, about 20.1% of enrolled students have been studying the degree in education; 15.3% have been enrolled in LLB programme; about 15.5% in Business management; 36.0% in Arts and Social Sciences; and 13.1% in sciences.
+Strictly speaking, over 71.4% of undergraduate students at the OUT are studying for degrees in three major fields of Education, Law as well as Arts and Social Sciences.